-The Southern Ocean contains more CO2 than other oceans because cooler water absorbs more CO2 than warmer water.
-Thus, the impacts of ocean acidification will appear first in the Southern Ocean.
+The Southern Ocean contains more CO2 than other oceans.
+This is because cooler water absorbs more CO2 than warmer water.
+This means that the impacts of ocean acidification will appear first in the Southern Ocean.

 How does the water change?

-When (CO2) dissolves in water (H2O) it forms carbonic acid (H2CO3) — the same weak acid found in carbonated drinks.
-Increasing levels of carbonic acid interfere with the formation of calcium carbonate (CaCO3), a major structural component of the shells of many important planktonic organisms (free-floating marine plants, animals and microbes ranging in size from microscopic to several centimetres).
-Increasing acidity also affects the availability of nutrients in the ocean.
+When (CO2) dissolves in water (H2O) it forms carbonic acid (H2CO3).
+This is the same weak acid found in carbonated drinks.
+Increasing levels of carbonic acid interfere with the formation of calcium carbonate (CaCO3) — a major structural component of the shells of many important planktonic organisms.

 What organisms will be affected?

 In the Southern Ocean and other open-ocean ecosystems, calcifying organisms will be affected.
 These include snail-like molluscs called 'pteropods', single-celled algae called 'coccolithophorids' and protozoan 'foraminifera'.

 In tropical coastal ecosystems, coral reefs, which are comprised of colonies of small animals that secrete calcium carbonate skeletons, are also at risk.

 Changes in microbial populations are likely to flow on to species throughout the food chain.

 How acidic will the oceans get?

 The pH of seawater has historically stayed at about 8.2.
 This is slightly alkaline (pure water is neutral at pH 7).
 However, CO2 from human activities has caused the pH of ocean surface waters to drop by 0.11 pH units.
 This might not sound like much, but it is equivalent to a 30% increase in acidity.
 Unless CO2 emissions are curbed, the pH is expected to fall by 0.5 pH units by the year 2100.
 This would be a 320% increase in acidity.